Magnetic Hex Board Printing Guides

 Adding Magnets to the 1-Inch Hex:

-First add the center magnet to one half-hex and place the other half-hex into the cavities of the other one, but don't snap the pieces together yet.
-Then rotate the hexes and add the magnets into each spot, while maintaining some pressure to hold the two half together.
+Assembling the hex tiles without any other tools: First add the center magnet to one half-hex and place the other half-hex into the cavities of the other one, but don't snap the pieces together yet.
+Holding the hex rotate it while adding magnets into each magnet spot along each edge.
+Maintain some pressure between the hex halves to hold them together.
 When all of the magnets are in place, snap the two halves together.
 I find it can help to place the hex on a table and press down on it with your palm.
-Once you have one hex together, you can place a half-hex on top of the already assembled hex and place the magnets on top.
-Then press the other half-hex on top.

 The hex is designed for a total of seven 3mm ball magnets (1 center and 6 edge magnets).